How does one optimize pages for MSN, given that they use a machine-based ranking system for ranking search results and

 They note that a further refinement of that approach, involving the “hierarchical structure of URLs to construct many levels of backoff between the full URL and the domain,” increased accuracy even more (see the “click distance” patent application, below).

-The fRank approach presently only uses a small number of features, and the authors of the paper believe that they can improve its accuracy with the addition of more, by possibly looking at a number of other factors.
+The fRank approach presently only uses a small number of features, and the authors of the paper believe that they can improve its accuracy with the addition of more, by possibly looking at many other factors.
 A few things are listed:

 We believe we could achieve even more significant results with more features.
 In particular, the existence, or lack thereof, of certain words could prove very significant (for instance, â€œunder constructionâ€ probably signifies a low-quality page).

 Other features could include the number of images on a page, size of those images, number of layout elements (tables, divs, and spans), use of style sheets, conforming to W3C standards (like XHTML 1.0 Strict), background-color of a page, etc.

 At the end of Beyond PageRank are a number of citations to other papers.
 I’ve read through a few of them, and they seem like good followup material if you are interested in delving deeper into this topic.
 A couple of newer ones that are from Microsoft which I would recommend are these two:

 Two newly published patent applications assigned to Microsoft also contain ideas that are incorporated into the Beyond PageRank paper: